christopherreed/ue4-cpptools/README.md

 Features
 --------

 This extension is intended to supply some tools to make it easier to use VSCode as your IDE to edit C++ code for an Unreal Engine 4 project.
 Currently you can use it to generate a [CppTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) IntelliSense configuration for your UE4 project.
-You can also build and hot reload your project.
+You can also build your project.
 This extension can open your project in the Unreal Editor and run uncooked builds of your project.
 There is also a command to search the Unreal Engine 4 online documenation.

 Most commands are run in a integrated terminal [shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration) so that the raw output is available.
 You can configure the [environment](https://code.visualstudio.com/updates/v1_15#_configure-environment-of-terminal-sessions) commands are run in.